naninovel/docs/docs/en/guide/backgrounds.md

 :::

 ::: tip EXAMPLE
-Find example on setting up scene background in the [scene background sample](/guide/samples#scene-background).
+Find an example of setting up a scene background in the [scene background sample](/guide/samples#scene-background).
 :::

 ## Render to Texture